 Source: Splunk App for Cloudknox

 Aside from freeing up potentially 100’s of man hours from the security side of the house on “least privilege” hygiene Cloudknox also adds another highly curated and rich data set to add to your security data lake.
-When combining with say CTI and network telemetry you start to get a force multiplier on your data lake whereby you get highly enriched insights that you can actually take action on.
+When combining with say cyber threat intelligence (CTI) and network telemetry you start to get a force multiplier on your data lake whereby you get highly enriched insights that you can actually take action on.
 It’s also fair to say depending on the data set you can not only add value to the security and risk teams but also for the business itself.